Licensee Renewal Information

 - You are not entitled to payment by a client or an insurer for services you perform while your license is expired

-- For LMFTs and LCSWs only: If you are a supervisor of a registered MFT Intern or Association Clinical Social Worker, the registrants legally may not provide counseling services while your license is on an expired status.
+- For LMFTs, LCSWs and LPCCs: If you are a supervisor of a registered MFT Intern or Association Clinical Social Worker, the registrants legally may not provide counseling services while your license is on an expired status.
 Furthermore, the Intern or Associate cannot accrue supervised experience during the period that a supervisor's license is expired.

 Failure to renew within three years of license expiration results in license cancellation.
 In order to receive a new license, the canceled license holder must apply for the license as if he or she were applying for the first time, meet all requirements, and pass both licensing examinations.

 The Board will accept applications for retired licenses as of January 1, 2011.
 Please refer to the Retired License page for more information.

 Please refer to the Inactive Licenses page for information.